 A personal statement is required.
 This can be entered directly into the online application form (maximum 4,000 characters) or uploaded as an attachment to the online application form (maximum 2 pages).
 Applicants must demonstrate a focused interest in regenerative dentistry and a strong academic background.

 We recommend that you submit your application as soon as possible.
-Our first application deadline is 31 March 2020.
-After this date, applications will remain open if places are available, but programmes will be closed as soon as they are full.
+Our first application deadline is the 26th March 2021.

 If you don't have a suitable qualification for direct entry to a UK university, or if English isn't your first language, our academic preparation courses can help you get ready for study in the UK.